vygr/ChrysaLisp/STATUS.md

 Editor now has search/replace within selected region option.

 Editor can create 10 macro's.
-The recorder allways records into slot "0".
+The recorder always records into slot "0".
 You can save slot "0" to any other slot with shift-cntrl-[1-9].
 Playback any slot with cntrl-[1-9].
 Macros can record/playback other macros...
 Need to add some protection to that !